MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/1 Bible Study - Revelation 1 - What John had seen.md

 >'The hairs of his head were white, like white wool, like snow.
 His eyes were like a flame of fire, ' ==Revelation 1:14== https://www.bible.com/bible/59/REV.1.14
+- Eyes like flaming fire means the penetrating judgment of fire

 >'his feet were like burnished bronze, refined in a furnace, and his voice was like the roar of many waters. ' ==Revelation 1:15== https://www.bible.com/bible/59/REV.1.15
+- Feet like burnished bronze or Brass speaks of strength to execute the judgment
 - In Daniel 10:5-6 it shows the same description.
 - When it says the sound of many waters, it is talking about a sound like a sound of rapids.